Fair Algorithms for Hierarchical Agglomerative Clustering: Introduction

-The rest of the paper is organized as follows: Section 2 discusses related work in the field, Section 3 details our proposed algorithm for performing fair HAC, Section 4 describes our results on real data, Section 5 delineates an alternate approach to fair clustering, and Section 6 concludes the paper and discusses the scope of future work.
+The rest of the paper is organized as follows: Section \ref{section2} discusses related work in the field, Section \ref{section3} details our proposed algorithm for performing fair HAC, Section \ref{section4} describes our results on real data, and Section \ref{section5} concludes the paper and discusses the scope of future work.